freez1no/Jetbot_to_YOLO/README.md

 The reinforcement learning agent utilizes the object recognition results of this YOLO model as Reward and State information to learn an optimal driving policy that approaches the detected object safely and efficiently (properly close).

 ### Goals
-1. Core API 기반 Isaac Lab Code로 Jetbot, Target prim 생성 ✓
+1. Core API based Isaac Lab Code Jetbot, Target prim generation ✓
 2. Check Jetbot camera recognition, RL environment, multiple Jetbot and Camera recognition ✓
 3. Real-time collection of image data from Jetbot's camera sensors within the Isaac Lab ✓
 4. Transform the collected vision data to be recognized by the YOLO v11 model ✓
-5. Isaac Lab RL 테스트 (working on it)
+5. Isaac Lab RL test (working on it)
 6. Obtain bounding box information for desired objects (people, objects, etc.) and monitor bounding them in real time
 7. Based on object detection information, the reinforcement learning environment is designed to reward the robot when it successfully approaches the target
 8. Final Isaac Lab RL, Model Creation
 9. Apply and test models to real Jetbot

 ###  Tech Stack
-환경 : NVIDIA Isaac Lab
+enviroments : NVIDIA Isaac Lab
 Object recognition: YOLO v11
 Algorithm: RL Games, skrl, PPO
 Data Pipeline: Isaac Sim Camera Sensor